theolampert/ECMASwift/README.md

 ### ECMASwift

-ECMASwift intends to implement a tiny subset of Javascript APIs (mostly networking related) to make code sharing between iOS/macOS apps and the web easier.
+ECMASwift intends to implement a tiny subset of Browser APIs (mostly networking related) to make code sharing between iOS/macOS apps and the web easier.

 ```swift